 Spirit of Christmas celebrated in Dayton

-Beautiful Christmas trees adorn the lawn at Dayton Community Center for Spirit of Christmas on Dec.
-7.
+Beautiful Christmas trees adorn the lawn at Dayton Community Center for Spirit of Christmas in 2019.
+(File photo)

 Dayton residents gathered on Dec.
 7 for the annual Spirit of Christmas celebration that began with a Nutcracker Market at the Dayton Community Center and wrapped up with a lighted parade through town.